 A pleasant and beautiful walk to one of the most picturesque places in Mallorca, with a wonderful beach in excellent condition considering the number of boats moored in the harbour.

 Es Canyeret or Llucalcari Beach

-Only 9.2 km away by car you will find the beach of Llucalcari, which is an entirely stone beach, typical of Sierra de Tramuntana.
+Only 9.2 km by car from the Port of Sóller is the beach of Llucalcari, which is an all-stone beach, typical of the Serra de Tramuntana.
 There is no sand and its soils are made of stones as well.
 However, this does not detract from the beauty of the beach and its surroundings.